anishumairaa/APAC-HPC-AI-2025-UPMTeam2/NWChem.md

 # Modifications to the code
 The implementation of fast storage, application of OpenMP and MPI and adjustment in the input, allowing for a comparative analysis of the results to identify the most efficient configuration
 ## Creation of Shell script of input file
-Creation of Shell script of input file which allows modifications and execution of the input file, 'input.sh':
+Creation of Shell script of input file which allows modifications and execution of the input file, `input.sh`:
 ```

 #!/bin/bash